The climate of Tibet:

 - North Korea journey rule book

 - 6 Guidelines on Having a Lovely Relationship With Food Meals

 - Travel And Tour Agents – Are You Being Ripped Off?

 - Business Traveller Flying to London?
 A London City Guide for Getting to the Centre

 As for the best time to travel, it depends on your travel requirement.

-2. If you like trekking, do it in May or September when the monsoon will never bother you and the weather is balmy and pleasant.
+2. If you like trekking, do it in May or September when the monsoon will never bother you, and the weather is balmy and pleasant.

-4. If you love to visit the grassland in north Tibet, do the tour in July when the flowers bloom in vast grassland and groups of yak and sheep, Tibetan nomad tents spread all over the grassland.
+4. If you love to visit the grassland in north Tibet, do the tour in July when the flowers bloom in vast plateau and groups of yak and sheep, Tibetan nomad tents spread all over the grassland.